Chen-Gu/Chen-Gu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Lecturer in the School of Computer Science and Information Engineering, Hefei University of Technology, Hefei, China.
-Before joining the university, I was a research fellow in the School of Computer Science at the University of St Andrews, working on the TeamPlay project under the supervison of Dr Christopher Brown, and a Research Associate in Warwick Manufacturing Group (WMG) at University of Warwick, working on PETRAS project supervised by Prof. Carsten Maple.
-I had a PhD degree from Department of Computer Science at University of Warwick, supervised by Dr. Arshad Jhumka.
+Before joining the university, I was a Research Fellow in the School of Computer Science at the University of St Andrews, working on the TeamPlay project under the supervison of Dr. Christopher Brown, and a Research Associate in the Warwick Manufacturing Group (WMG) at the University of Warwick, working on the PETRAS project supervised by Prof. Carsten Maple.

+I have a PhD degree from Department of Computer Science at University of Warwick, supervised by Dr. Arshad Jhumka.
 I also received my BSc in Applied Computing from Northumbria University in the Newcastle Upon Tyne, and MSc in Computer Science and Applications from University of Warwick.
-My research interests include vehicular networks, federated learning, security and privacy.

 <!--  I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2022.02*: &nbsp;🎉🎉 One funding is awarded from the Open Fund of Anhui Province Key Laboratory!
+- *2022.02*: &nbsp;🎉🎉 One paper is accepted titled "A Decision Theoretic Framework for Message Prioritization via Machine Learning Algorithm in Vehicular Networks," in  _IEEE Transactions on Vehicular Technology (TVT)_, 2024!

-# 📝 Publications
+# 📝 Selected Publications
 - **C. Gu**, X. Weng and D. Hu*, "A Decision Theoretic Framework for Message Prioritization via Machine Learning Algorithm in Vehicular Networks,"  _IEEE Transactions on Vehicular Technology (TVT)_, 2024.
+- **C. Gu**, X. Cui, X. Zhu, and D. Hu*, “FL2DP: Privacy-Preserving Federated Learning Via Differential Privacy for Artificial IoT,” _IEEE Transactions on Industrial Informatics (TII)_, 2023.
+- **C. Gu**, X. Cui, M. Li, and D. Hu*, “An Efficient and Privacy-preserving Information Reporting Framework for Traffic Monitoring in Vehicular Networks,” _IEEE Transactions on Vehicular Technology (TVT)_, 72(6): 7900–7913, 2023.
+- **C. Gu**, X. Cui, and D. Hu*, “An Efficient Privacy-Preserving Scheme for Traffic Monitoring Services in Vehicular Networks,” _in Wireless Algorithms, Systems, and Applications (WASA)_, 2022, 3–14.
+- **C. Gu***, M. Bradbury, J. Kirton, and A. Jhumka, “A decision theoretic framework for selecting source location privacy aware routing protocols in wireless sensor networks,” _Future Generation Computer Systems (FGCS)_, 87, 514–526, 2018.

 <!--
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">CVPR 2016</div><img src='images/500x300.png' alt="sym" width="100%"></div></div>